antoine-royer/WikiBot/README.md

 ### The weather

 `/w Paris # 1`
-Returns the weather for Paris tomorrow (only available with french cities)
+Returns the weather for Paris tomorrow.